 HIV drugs linked to heart disease are abacavir, maraviroc and darunavir.
 Also, some older drugs that are now rarely used (ddI, fosamprenavir/r, lopinavir/r and saquinavir/r).

-Your HIV doctor should check your risk of heart disease when you are first diagnosed, before ART and then every year.
-Using alternative drugs is important if your heart disease risk is high.
+Your HIV doctor should check your risk of heart disease online when you are diagnosed, before ART and then every year.

 BHIVA recommend several online risk calculators:

 The QIntervention calculator also looks at risk for type-2 diabetes.

 The i-Base guide includes detailed info on all main side effects:

 It also covers long-term health issues related to ageing well with HIV.

 This link includes info on every HIV drug:

 As with HIV negative people, lifestyle changes to reduce your risk of heart disease is good advice if you are HIV positive.